markpp/Thermal-Activity-Surveillance-System-TASS/data processing/README.md

 3. Use RUBA to annotate events in the remaining clips using the frame numbers you found in (2.)
 4. Use `data processing/main.py` to preview my bounding box annotations on each of the clips

+# Method

+# Detector
+The current detector is implemented in [dlib](https://github.com/davisking/dlib) and is described in this [paper](https://arxiv.org/abs/1502.00046).
+Because of the special loss function proposed in the paper, the detector can achieve great performance using a very limited number training samples.
+Recently, the same detector has been made available using CNN features instead of HoG.
+It could be interesting to try the CNN features.

+# Tracking

 # Instructions